 To remove the rotor, you must remove the stator housing first.
-Simply pull off the push-on connectors, unscrew the three long screws, and pry the stator away from the motor.
-DO NOT USE A SCREWDRIVER, DO NOT PRY AGAINST THE WINDINGS.
-PRY A LITTLE BIT AT A TIME, ALL AROUND AT THE MOTOR CAVITIES.
-I USE A PIECE OF PLASTIC OR A WOOD TOOL....OR, A SCREWDRIVER, BUT AM VERY CAREFUL!
+Simply pull off the push-on connectors, unscrew the three long screws.
+Next, pry the stator away from the motor, but DO NOT USE A SCREWDRIVER, DO NOT PRY AGAINST THE WINDINGS.
+PRY A LITTLE BIT AT A TIME, ALL AROUND AT THE MOTOR CAVITY AREA.
+I USE A SMALL PIECE OF WOOD AS A PRY TOOL!

-If you are removing & replacing a ROTOR ONLY A HARDENED BOLT TOOL should be used, DO NOT use a conventional fingered puller.
-You can MAKE a tool to do this, but the tool must incorporate HARDENED parts that will be fitted inside the rotor during use.
-I HIGHLY recommend you purchase the proper ONE PIECE tool.
+If you are removing & replacing a ROTOR ONLY A HARDENED BOLT REMOVAL TOOL should be used, DO NOT use a conventional fingered puller.
+You can make a tool to do this, but the tool must incorporate HARDENED parts that will be fitted inside the rotor during use.
+I highly recommend you only purchase the proper one-piece removal tool.
 It is available from BMW; and, aftermarket sources.
 I keep one in the on-bike tool tray, even though I no longer have the stock alternator that would require it ...after all, YOU want to help others ...riiiiight?
 I cannot over-emphasize this cautionary note.
-If the tool you use is not hardened, it WILL BEND inside the rotor.
+If the tool you use is not hardened, it WILL, or CAN BEND inside the rotor.
 THEN YOU HAVE A REALLY BAD BIG PROBLEM.

-The bolt that tightens the rotor to the crankshaft screws through the limited depth of threads of the rotor, that is, the rotor has an area of no threads.
-The end of this bolt screws into the threads in the nose of the crankshaft.
+The stock bolt that tightens the rotor to the crankshaft screws through the limited depth of threads of the rotor, that is, the rotor has an area of no threads.
+The end of this stock bolt screws into the threads inside the nose of the crankshaft.
 Thus, tightening this bolt pulls together the female taper of the rotor and the male taper on the end of the crankshaft.
 Since a taper fitment can transmit tremendous forces (a keyway and key is just one of other methods of coupling parts together), not much torque on this bolt is needed to hold the real power transmitting areas, those tapers, together.
-The tapers MUST NOT BE OILED, and in fact must be very clean and dry.
+The tapers MUST NOT BE OILED, and in fact must be very clean and dry during assembly!

 How the rotor is removed:

-The rotor is removed, when needed, by a simple method.
-The original rotor bolt is first totally removed.
-The hardened special tool is screwed into the rotor, and it passes through the rotor as does the normal bolt .....but it additionally continues to engage the rotor's threads.
-There are NO THREADS at the NOSE of this special bolt-tool, the nose of the special tool goes into the crankshaft nose WITHOUT engaging the crankshaft nose threads.
-The tool is long enough to BOTTOM-OUT on the bottom of the hole in the crankshaft nose.
+The rotor is removed, when so needed, by a simple method.
+The original stock rotor bolt is first totally removed and set aside for the re-installation later.
+The hardened special tool is screwed into the rotor, and it passes through the rotor as does the normal bolt ...but it additionally continues to engage the rotor's threads.
+There are no threads at the nose of this special bolt-tool, the nose of the special tool goes into the crankshaft nose without engaging the crankshaft nose threads.
+The tool is long enough to bottom-out on the bottom of the hole in the crankshaft nose.
 At this point, the special tool has its longish threads area engaged only in the rotor's threads.
 As you tighten the tool, it pushes against the bottom of the crankshaft hole.
-When tight enough, the rotor will very suddenly POP OFF the crankshaft (so be ready with your other hand to catch it so it does NOT fall to the floor).
+When the special bolt is tightened enough, the rotor will very suddenly pop off the crankshaft (so be ready with your other hand to catch it so it does NOT fall to the floor).

 How the rotor is installed: